-An OBD2 extension cable is a specialized adapter, designed to connect your car’s OBD2 port.
-The main value of this is that it allows you to connect diagnostic equipment, such as code readers and other system testers.
+An OBD2 extension cable is a specialized adapter designed to connect your car’s OBD2 port.
+The primary value of this is that it allows you to connect diagnostic equipment, such as code readers and other system testers.

 When Do You Need An OBD2 Extension Cable?

-There are a number of reasons you may want to buy an OBD2 cable extension.
+There are many reasons you may want to buy an OBD2 cable extension.
 Firstly, it can save wear and tear on your scan tool’s connector, extending its lifespan.
-If your tool came with a short cable, an OBD2 extension cable gives you more room to work.
+If your device came with a short cable, an OBD2 extension cable gives you more room to work.

 You may also want an OBD2 extension cable if you’re using the port for non-diagnostic functions.
 Certain apps for monitoring your driving require this port, for example.
 It’s also an easy way to add Bluetooth or Wi-Fi compatibility to your car.

 Some cables can split the connection, allowing you to hook up more than one device.
-This is helpful if you want to read trouble codes without unplugging other devices communicating with your engine through the port.
+This feature helps you read trouble codes without unplugging other devices communicating with your engine through the port.

-There are two big questions you have to answer when shopping for an OBD2 extension cable: will it fit your vehicle, and does it have the female connectors you need?
+You have to answer two big questions when shopping for an OBD2 extension cable: will it fit your vehicle, and does it have the female connectors you need?
 While you can daisy-chain cables together to add length, a longer cable like the Docooler can be useful in many situations.